 Nasi Kandar is based on Tamil dishes because of the high number of South Indian immigrants and the sauces and gravies are quite heavy on curry powder and chili.
 So just a fair warning, if you can’t handle your chili, probably have a bathroom nearby.

 These are just some of the notable things you can partake in when in Kuala Lumpur, there are even a plethora of things to do just outside the city skirts if you have time to travel.
+Deciding things to do for yourself may be daunting and overwhelming, there are tour packages available from a range of vendors which can offer tailored tours to your interest and which covers the main attractions of the area giving you a hassle-free experience.
 Whether you are just stopping over or are visiting for a holiday, make sure to explore to your heart’s content!